tracek/gee_asset_manager/README.md

 Optional named arguments:
   -m METADATA, --metadata METADATA
-                        Path to CSV with metadata
+                        Path to CSV with metadata.
   -c COLLECTION, --collection COLLECTION
-                        Name of the collection to create
+                        Name with path of the collection to create.
+If not provided, directory name will be used.
+It assumes the upload goes to the user folder.
+Need upload to a shared directory?
+Use --path instead.
+They are mutuall exclusive
+  -p PATH, --path PATH  Absolute upload path.
+It does not take any assumptions
+                        about user folder, so it can be used to upload to a shared folder.
+Mutually exclusive with --collection.
+  --large               (Advanced) Use multipart upload.
+Might help if upload
+                        of large files is failing on some systems.
+Might cause other issues.
+  --nodata NODATA       The value to burn into the raster as NoData (missing
+                        data)

 ```